Kamal-Abdullayev/news-handler/README.md

     Since this is a demo project, I used Lombok to improve readability and keep the code clean.
 Some developers avoid Lombok because it can cause build-time issues.

-    // Why no interface in the service layer?
+    // Why is there no interface in the service layer?
     Since this is a simple demo project, I felt that adding interfaces was unnecessary.
     Interfaces are typically added for flexibility with future implementations, but in this project’s context, they seemed extraneous.
-Additionally, using interfaces without a clear purpose can sometimes be outdated practice.
+Additionally, using interfaces without a clear purpose can sometimes be an outdated practice.

-    // Why do Error codes not in the constant file or the enum?
+    // Why are Error codes not in the constant file or the enum?
     I originally thought it would be better to keep the messages static, but then I decided to make them dynamic this time.
 I also want to include the field name in some cases in the exception message.
-I believe the current approach isn't the best solution, and I don't want to store the messages in a constants file and then append the field name like: NEWS_NOT_FOUND_EXCEPTION + newsName
+I believe the current approach isn't the best solution, and I don't want to store the messages in a constants file and then append the field name like NEWS_NOT_FOUND_EXCEPTION + newsName

-### What Could Be Done else?
+### What Could Be Done Else?
     - Unit and integration tests could be written

-    - To manage sensitive properties securely, a solution like HashiCorp Vault or an .env file could be implemented.
+    - To manage sensitive properties securely, a solution like HashiCorp Vault or a .env file could be implemented.
 However, to keep the project’s complexity manageable and testing straightforward, I opted not to add these.

     - OpenAPI (Swagger) could be added.
 However, I ran into some issues while trying to add it.